Seed Crackers

 SEED CRACKERS 2

-• Lay another piece of greased baking paper over top (greased side down) and then, using a rolling pin, roll over the mixture gently and evenly until it is about 3-4mm in height.
+• Lay another piece of greased baking paper over top (greased side down), and then roll out the mixture with a rolling pin gently and evenly until it is about 3-4mm thick.

 SEED CRACKERS 3